Anna Slotky

-Anna Rebecca Slotky Reitano (née Slotky; born June 30, 1981) is an American attorney and former actress.
+Anna Rebecca Slotky Reitano (née Slotky) is an American attorney and former actress.
 She is perhaps best known for her role as Ruth Ann in the television sitcom The Torkelsons.

+Life and career

+Slotky married animator James Reitano on April 30, 2011.

+Acting

 She had a recurring role as Denise on Sister, Sister, and guest starred on 3rd Rock from the Sun, Doctor Doctor and Step by Step.
-She also played Brooke, one of the McCallister children, in Home Alone (1990) and its 1992 sequel Home Alone 2: Lost in New York.
+She also played Brooke, one of the McCallister children, in Home Alone (1990) and Home Alone 2: Lost in New York (1992).
 Her last acting credit was a guest appearance on the Fox series Get Real in 2000.